Bryges: History

+Archaeology

+Based on an extremely slight archaeological record, some scholars such as Nicholas Hammond and Eugene N. Borza had suggested that the Brygians and Phrygians were members of the Lusatian culture who migrated into the southern Balkans during the Late Bronze Age.
+According to Konstantinos Kopanias, there is no archaeological evidence that can be associated with the Brygians to help us pinpoint them on the map; whereas "the Phrygian migration, which is mentioned in the Greek sources to have taken place shortly after the Trojan War, is likely to have occurred much earlier and in many stages."

 Etymology

 Thessaloniki, location of ancient Mygdonia, Macedonian home of the Bryges.

 There is no certain derivation for the name and tribal origin of the Bryges.
 In 1844, Hermann Müller suggested the name might be related to the same Indo-European root as that of Slavic Breg (shore, hill, slope, mountain), German Berg (mountain) i.e. IE *bʰerǵʰ.
 It would then be cognate with Western European tribal names such as the Celtic Brigantes and the Germanic Burgundians, and semantically motivated by some aspect of the word meanings "high, elevated, noble, illustrious".

 Proper names

 Some personal or geographic names mentioned in ancient authors may be etymologically related to "Bryges":